fsharp/fsharp.org/training/index.md

 headline: F# Training
 ---

-The following websites, companies and groups offer training in F# and its applications:
+The following websites, companies and groups offer training in F# and its applications.

+If you provide training for F#, please submit your material by [editing this page on GitHub](https://github.com/fsharp/fsfoundation/edit/gh-pages/training/index.md) and submitting a pull request.

 ## Professional Training